datastax/ruby-driver/README.md

 ## Prepared statements

 The driver supports prepared statements.
-Use `#prepare` to create a statement object, and then call `#execute` on that object to run a query.
+Use `#prepare` to create a statement object, and then call `#execute` on that object to run a statement.
 You must supply values for all bound parameters when you call `#execute`.

     statement = client.prepare('SELECT date, description FROM events WHERE id = ?')
     rows = statement.execute(1235)